littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-25% vassal integration cost)

-Workers' Councils (Egalitarian, no Business Lobby or Shared Burdens) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)
+Workers' Councils (Egalitarian, no Shared Burdens) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)

 Supremacist Demagoguery (Not Xenophile and not Egalitarian, not Fanatic Purifiers) - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+2 maximum rivalvries, +20% army morale damage)

 Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian) - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
 A culture for true captains of industry. (+20% research and mining station output)

-Business Lobby (Not Democratic, no Workers' Councils) - This society's economy is dominated by entrenched business interests that benefit from lucrative kickback contracts, regulatory loopholes, and wage suppression. (+5% tile mineral and energy output, -5% Market Fee)
+Budgetary Thrift (Any) - This society prizes cutting waste and operational efficiency above all things. (+5% tile mineral and energy output, -5% Market Fee)

 Chivalry (Imperial authority or Aristocratic Elite, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+1 military leader levels, allows building Warrior Halls that improve armies and add Knight jobs.
 Knights increase naval cap, spawn defense armies, decrease crime, and produce planet stability.)